ELISABETH BRAW

 Elisabeth unpacks the extraordinary challenges executives face as they rush to figure out how to reduce operations in risky countries and bring them to safer ones while keeping profits high.

-Elisabeth Braw is a senior associate fellow at the European Leadership Network, where she focuses on defense against grayzone aggression and other new national security threats.
+Elisabeth Braw is a Senior Fellow at the Atlantic Council's Scowcroft Center for Strategy and Security.
+She served as a Senior Associate Fellow at the European Leadership Network, where she focused on defense against grayzone aggression and other new national security threats.
 She is also a columnist with Foreign Policy and Politico Europe, where she writes on national security and the globalized economy, and the author of The Defender’s Dilemma: Identifying and Deterring Grayzone Aggression.
 Elisabeth is a member of GALLOS Technologies’ advisory board, a member of the UK National Preparedness Commission, a Krach Institute for Tech Diplomacy advisory council member (on leave), an adviser to Willis Towers Watson’s research arm, and a member of the steering committee of the Aurora Forum (the UK-Nordic-Baltic leader conference).

 Elisabeth’s book Goodbye, Globalization: The Return of a Divided World (Yale University Press, 2024).
 She regularly writes op-eds for the Financial Times, the Wall Street Journal, the Times, and (writing in German) the Frankfurter Allgemeine Zeitung and is also the author of God’s Spies, about the Stasi (2019).
 Elisabeth attended university in Germany, graduating with a Magister Artium in political science and German literature.